-2018 Chevrolet Corvette Grand Sport Carbon 65 Edition Test Drive
+Driving the 2018 Chevrolet Corvette Grand Sport Carbon 65 Edition

 Every once in a while, I get to drive and test out a bunch of new vehicles before they hit the market.
-I was fortunate enough to get to drive the 2018 Chevrolet Corvette Grand Sport.
-Even luckier is that it happened to be the Carbon 65 Edition, which is a special edition released by Chevy to commemorate 65 years of Corvette.
+I was fortunate enough to get to drive the 2018 Chevrolet Corvette Grand Sport Carbon 65, a special edition released by Chevy to commemorate 65 years of Corvette.

 - 2 Seater sports car